regevbr/json-expression-eval/README.md

             - `neq` - !==
     - `{property: value}`
         - compares the property to that value (shorthand to the `eq` op)
-> Note that nested properties in the context are also supported starting version 3
+> Nested properties in the context can also be accessed using a dot notation (see example above)
+> In each expression level, you can only define 1 operator, and 1 only

 Example expressions, assuming we have the `user` and `maxCount` user defined functions in place can be:
 ```json